Sponsoring Destiny Garden School

 For more details about sponsoring please see the Frequently Asked Questions below or contact Destiny Children on email@example.com

-If you would like to help ‘Educate a Child’ at Destiny Garden School, please contact us at firstname.lastname@example.org.
+If you would like to help educate the children at Destiny Garden School, please contact us at firstname.lastname@example.org.
 We would be happy to answer any queries you may have.
-Alternatively, please complete the attached Sponsorship Form and return it to the address thereon.
+Alternatively, please complete the attached Sponsorship Form and return it to the address thereon, or electronically.

 What does sponsoring a child mean?